-JOS is essentially a wet, mild jet abrasive cleaning system, made suitable for conservation applications by a controllable low pressure vortex of air, water and granulate, swirling almost parallel to the surface of the stone.
+This cleaning method is essentially a wet, mild jet abrasive cleaning , made suitable for conservation applications by a controllable low pressure vortex of air, water and granulate, swirling almost parallel to the surface of the stone.
 The swirling action cleans away unwanted matter more carefully than conventional right-angle impact systems.

 This method is particularly useful for delicate or intricate surfaces and may even be used on glass, glazed tiles and other polished surfaces, by using very fine media such as calcium carbonate and calcite to prevent scratching or discoloration.

-JOS is chemical-free and environmentally friendly system, in which dust and slurry levels are kept to an absolute minimum.
+This method is chemical-free and environmentally friendly , any dust and slurry levels are kept to an absolute minimum.
 It is gentle enough to be used on delicate surfaces, including mouldings and areas of carving.

 Other methods of cleaning used include soda blasting and chemical cleaning.